dart-lang/ecosystem/pkgs/firehose/README.md

 ## Git tag actions

-In reponse to a git tag event, this tool:
+In response to a git tag event, this tool:

 - validates the tag is well-formed
 - determines the indicated package